 Determine if safety-significant audit findings are being tracked through completion by the corrective action program, if required.

-02.04 Training
+02.04 Training.

 Inspection Requirements.
 Review training in the area of maintenance and surveillance and evaluate if training is in compliance with license or certificate requirements.